 3. Use Citrus Fruits to Your Advantage

 Dogs don’t love the taste of citrus fruits.
 Applying a couple of drops of juice to the irritated paw could prevent them from going in for another taste.
-Instead of pouring it directly to the paw, try wrapping their feet in bandages first and then adding a few drops of lemon or grapefruit juice directly on the dressing.
+Instead of pouring it directly to the paw, try wrapping their feet in bandages first and then adding a few drops of lemon or grapefruit juice directly onto the dressing.

 Final Thoughts

-We know how annoying it can be to listen to your dog licking its paws for hours on end.
+We know how annoying it can be to listen to your dog licking their paws for hours on end.
 You can try to ignore it, but the longer you wait, the more likely it is that the problem is going to get worse.
 If this behavior has been going on for a couple of days and you are unable to identify the cause yourself, make an appointment with the vet right away to figure out how to manage it.

-See also:
+See Also:

 Featured Image Credit: Julia Serdiuk, Shutterstock